The DNS service helps you create and manage your DNS zones.

 DNS Service Capabilities and Limits

-The Oracle Cloud Infrastructure DNS service is limited to 1000 zones per account and 25,000 records per zone.
+The OCI DNS service is limited to 1000 zones per account and 25,000 records per zone.
 Customers with zone and record size needs exceeding these values are encouraged to contact support at support.oracle.com.
 Zone file uploads are limited to 1 megabyte (MB) in size per zone file.
-If your zone file is larger than 1 MB, you will need to split the zone file into smaller batches to upload all of the zone information.
+If a zone file is larger than 1 MB, you need to split the zone file into smaller batches to upload all the zone information.

 Required IAM Service Policy